 Campers can enjoy the beautiful outdoors at Carnegie’s small, well-appointed campground.
-There are 23 designated spaces available on a first-come basis, along with picnic tables, potable water, flush toilets, showers, and shade ramadas.
+There are 23 designated spaces available on a first-come, first served basis along with picnic tables, potable water, flush toilets, showers, and shade ramadas.

 Check Out: 12:00 pm

 Campsite structures: Ramada, fire ring, picnic table, and food box in some sites.

 Restrooms: Located on the east and west ends of the campground.
 Flush toilets.

 Showers: Coin operated showers are available in the east end of campground and take quarters.

 RVs: No hookups, No water filling station, No dumping station.

 Campground Gate: After park hours the campground gate is open to the main road and remains open until the park opens at 8 a.m.
 The gate is by the bathroom on the west side of campground.
 For safety reasons, late arriving campers should not block access gates or block existing campers from exit routes.

 Quiet Time: 10:00 p.m. to 6:00 a.m.
 Generators shall not be operated between the hours of 10:00 p.m. and 8:00 a.m.

 Fires: Only allowed within the fire rings provided in the camping areas.
 You must bring your own wood.
 Pallets and gathering wood are not allowed.
 Firewood is available for sale at MotoMart.
 Ground fires are illegal.